 - 1 cup of my barbecue sauce

 - 1 mango, cubed

 - 3/4 cup of mango juice or juice mixture containing mango (I just stole this much from the 64 oz container used for brining and replaced what I took away with water to save having to buy an extra bottle of juice.
 You can cheat a little like I did or just buy an extra bottle of juice.

-Make my sauce per the ingredient list then, when it is finished, mix 1 cup of the sauce, 1 mango (about 1 cup of cubed mango goodness) and 3/4 cup of mango juice together.
+Mix 1 cup of the barbecue sauce, 1 mango (about 1 cup) and 3/4 cup of mango juice together.

 Simmer the sauce on low heat until the mango starts to soften and break up some.

 This is where it gets fun!